dbx manual

 Specify the

-IDof the main group container element (the"dbx-group").
-This value can only contain letters, numbers, dash or underscore. - orientation
+).
+This value can only contain letters, numbers, dash or underscore. - orientation ["vertical", "horizontal", "freeform", "freeform-insert", "confirm", or "confirm-insert"]

 -

-"vertical"column or a"horizontal"row. - drag threshold
+- drag threshold [number]

 -